DUNE-DAQ/drunc_ui/docs/controller.md

 The index page contains three columns, the contents for each of them contained in a separate template file and loaded via a partial view.
-Left to right, the columns contain the final state machine, the applications tree and the message feed.
+Left to right, the columns contain the finite state machine, the applications tree and the message feed.

 ### Finite State Machine (FSM)